The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 Why this matters

-Nearly $89M contract supports NASA's capability to develop next-generation space systems and validate technologies critical for future exploration and science missions.
+This 2025-launched contract supports NASA's ability to develop next-generation space systems and validate emerging technologies critical to sustained U.S. space leadership.

 Supply-chain signal

-Large systems integrator contract signals demand for specialized aerospace suppliers, component manufacturers, and testing facilities across the space industrial base.
+Signals demand for specialized aerospace manufacturing, systems integration, and testing capabilities across the space industrial base.

 U.S.–China competition angle